Toward automatic generation of control structures for process flow diagrams with large language models: Introduction

 Recent research and development in deep learning-based Artificial Intelligence~(AI) applications promise improvements over expert systems revealing an outstanding performance in numerous disciplines, as highlighted by the following examples.
 In particular, Natural Language Processing~(NLP), a subfield of AI focusing on natural language, with its powerful models (e.g. GPT-3~\cite{Brown.2020}, T5~\cite{Raffel.2019}) showed breakthrough performance in many natural language tasks outperforming systems that previously used handcrafted rules~\cite{Brown.2020, Raffel.2019, Vaswani.2017, Popel.2020}.
-Similarly, deep learning has outperformed rule-based approaches in other fields such as organic chemistry.
+We already see great speedups of AI-assisted workflows in many domains (e.g., deepL for translations or GitHub Copilot software development).
+Similarly, there are a large number of domains that explore the potential of ChatGPT, although there are no guarantees of correct predictions.
+Also, deep learning has outperformed rule-based approaches in organic chemistry.
 For example, transformer-based language models can accurately predict reaction outcomes based on string representations of reactions using the Simplified Molecular-Input Line-Entry System~(SMILES) notation~\cite{Weininger.1988, Weininger.1989, Schwaller.2018, Schwaller.2019, Schwaller.2020}.

-In the context of process engineering, there exist a few very recent and promising methods, which learn patterns from existing PFDs and P\&IDs~\cite{Zhang.2019, Zheng.2022, Oeing.2022, Vogel.2022}. \citet{Zhang.2019} and \citet{Zheng.2022} use the Simplified Flowsheet-Input Line-Entry System~(SFILES)~\cite{dAnterroches.2006} notation to describe the flowsheet topologies as strings in conjunction with sequence alignment algorithms to identify design heuristics in process diagrams. \citet{Oeing.2022} propose an AI-assisted method to predict the subsequent equipment using a Recurrent Neural Network~(RNN).
+In the context of process engineering, there exist a few very recent and promising methods, which learn patterns from existing PFDs and P\&IDs~\cite{Zhang.2019, Zheng.2022, Oeing.2022, Vogel.2022}.
+Zhang~et~al.~\cite{Zhang.2019} and Zheng~et~al.~\cite{Zheng.2022} use the Simplified Flowsheet-Input Line-Entry System~(SFILES)~\cite{dAnterroches.2006} notation to describe the flowsheet topologies as strings in conjunction with sequence alignment algorithms to identify design heuristics in process diagrams.
+Oeing~et~al.~\cite{Oeing.2022} propose an AI-assisted method to predict the subsequent equipment using a Recurrent Neural Network~(RNN).
 Similarly, we proposed a methodology for auto-completion of flowsheets based on transformer language models~\cite{Vogel.2022}.
 To enable the use of NLP models, we utilized the SFILES~2.0~\cite{Vogel.2022b} notation.
-While previous methods focus on the completion of incomplete process diagrams, there is no method available that enables the (semi-)automated generation of P\&IDs directly from PFDs.
+While previous methods focus on the completion of incomplete process diagrams, there is no method available that enables the generation of PFDs with decentralized control structures directly from basic PFDs without control structures.